oosthuizenp/poolwareandservice/chlorinators.md

 {% capture content_central %}

 # SALTWATER CHLORINATORS
 Chlorinators produce their own chlorine through an electrolytic process when the salt water passes through their electrodes.
-By using low levels of ordinary table salt (NaCl), less than a teaspoon of salt per litre of water these chlorinators generate enough chlorine to keep your pool crystral clear as well as bacteria and algae free.
+By using low levels of ordinary table salt (NaCl), less than a teaspoon of salt per litre of water these chlorinators generate enough chlorine to keep your pool crystal clear as well as bacteria and algae free.

 We sell:
 * <a class="nav-link" href="#Clearwater">Clearwater Salt Water Chlorinators</a>